Facundo Isa

-Facundo Isa (born 21 September 1993) is an Argentine rugby union footballer who plays as a loose forward for Rugby Club Toulonnais and the Argentina national rugby union team.
+Facundo Isa (born 21 September 1993) is an Argentine professional rugby union player who plays as a number eight for Top 14 club Toulon and the Argentina national team.

 International career

 Isa was a member of the Argentina Under-20 side which competed in the 2012 and 2013 IRB Junior World Championships, he also represented the Argentina Jaguars side in 2014 and played for the Pampas XV during their 2014 tour of Oceania.